Thomas Smythe

 Sir Thomas Smythe (or Smith, c.
 1558 – 4 September 1625) was an English merchant, politician and colonial administrator.
 He was the first governor of the East India Company and treasurer of the Virginia Company from 1609 to 1620 until enveloped by scandal.

 Early life

-The second surviving son of Thomas "Customer" Smythe of Westenhanger Castle in Kent, by his wife Alice, daughter of Sir Andrew Judde.
+He was second surviving son of Thomas "Customer" Smythe of Westenhanger Castle in Kent, by his wife Alice, daughter of Sir Andrew Judde.
 His grandfather, John Smythe of Corsham, Wiltshire, was described as yeoman, haberdasher and clothier, and was High Sheriff of Essex for the year of 1532.
-His father was also a haberdasher, and was 'customer' of the port of London.
+His father was also a haberdasher, and was customer of the port of London.
 He purchased Westenhanger from Sir Thomas Sackville, and other property from Robert Dudley, Earl of Leicester.
 Thomas Smythe's elder son, Sir John Smythe or Smith (1556?–1608) of Westenhanger, was High Sheriff of Kent in 1600, and father of Thomas Smythe, 1st Viscount Strangford.

 Thomas senior, one of thirteen children, was brought in his father's business, and was educated at Merchant Taylors' School (1571).